CVR-MucosalImmunology/IMC/README.md

 jupyter lab
 ~~~~

-This will automatically open a jupyter instance at `http://localhost:8888/lab` in your browser.
-From there, open the `1 IMCPreprocessing.ipynb` file and follow the instructions there.
+This will automatically open a Jupyter instance at `http://localhost:8888/lab` in your browser.
+Upload the `1 IMCPreprocessing.ipynb` file using the upload button:

+From there, follow the instructions in the notebook file.

 ## 2. Installing and opening CellPose